-1.7.1.3 Critical - There is established maximum storage time for rework material.
-Rework is processed often enough to keep rework quantities at minimal levels and not past established expiration dates.
+1.7.1.3 Critical - There is an established maximum storage time for rework material.
+Rework is processed often enough to keep rework quantities at minimal levels.

 - Explanation of the change: The language was modified to add clarity to the intent of this requirement.
-The previously suggested frequency for reprocessing rework (weekly) was removed and replaced by the requirement for a defined maximum storage time that is not past expiration dates. - Guidance on evaluation of criteria: Food Safety Professionals will check expiration dates and defined maximum storage time for rework materials.
+The previously suggested frequency for reprocessing rework (weekly) was removed and replaced by the requirement for a defined maximum storage time to provide flexibility. - Guidance on evaluation of criteria: Food Safety Professionals will check rework storage areas to ensure that quantities are not excessive and do not cause sanitation or contamination issues.